-We elect for all volunteers to have the same day off, generally a Sunday.
+Volunteers have the same day off, generally a Sunday.
 This experience is what you would like to make of it, therefore if you need extra breaks you can ask for additional day off during the week.
 Volunteers are also encouraged to take as many breaks during the day as they need in order to stay healthy.

-We have a general work schedule for our volunteer Husbandry and Enrichment Program working on both animal rounds and construction projects each day.
-However, this can change depending on season, weather and requirements for our animals.
+We have a general work schedule for our volunteer Husbandry and Enrichment Program, but this can change depending on season, weather and requirements for our animals.
 We have a small team of wildlife professionals and we ask volunteers to be patient if things to do not follow the schedule exactly, if a rescue comes in or a situation arises, the animals will always take the priority.